binary-manu/arch-ansible/README.md

 password.
 It is used to build packages, since it can become root to install missing dependencies and the built package.

-A handler ensures that, at the end of the play, this user is eviced from the system.
+A handler ensures that, at the end of the play, this user is evicted from the system.

 #### proxy